2024-2025 Academic Catalog

 Instructional Contact Hours: (3 Lec, 3 Crd)

-CS 3634 - Computer Science Foundations for Computational Modeling and Data Analytics (3 credits)
+CS 3634 - Computer Science Foundations for Computational Modeling & Data Analytics (3 credits)

 Survey of computer science concepts and tools that enable computational science and data analytics.
 Data structure design and implementation.
 Analysis of data structure and algorithm performance.
 Introduction to high-performance computer architectures and parallel computation.
 Basic operating systems concepts that influence the performance of large-scale computational modeling and data analytics.
 Software development and software tools for computational modeling.
 Not for CS major credit.